DarkenMo/rexstrol-bot/README.md

 ## this is also one of my open source projects so feel free to use it however you like

+make sure to put your token and prefix into the config.json file and customize the bot however you like!

 ### the commands are:

 ## fun: